Rajakavitha1/testing_gitbook/installation.md

      enabled: true
    ```
   {% hint style="info" %}
-   **Note**: These configurations do not enable features such as request logging and gitops.
+   **Note**: These configurations do not enable features such as Request logging and GitOps.
   {% endhint %}

 1. Ensure that you are in the directory that contains the `deploy-values.yaml` file and then deploy Seldon Enperprise Platform in the namespace `seldon-system`.